sjavi4/PlayerDoll/README.md

 ## Commands
 ### Note
+Some commands are not usable when Doll under Spawn Protection Area

 All all [action] are specify as this option.
 ```
 once : Do the action once (default when not stated)